 STEP 6: We also were not able to access it in Google Chrome.

 You can change in the hosts file directly through the terminal on In Ubuntu 10.04 and most Linux distros.
 You can use your favored editor or even open your favorite GUI text editor.
-Like Windows 7x, Ubuntu’s hosts file placed in the /etc/ folder, however here it is the root of the drive.
+Like Windows 7x, Ubuntu’s hosts file placed in the /etc/hosts, however here it is the root of the drive.
 In order to edit the file, you should open it as root which is why we use sudo here.